nepttune/nepttune/DOC.md

 - `/www/js/presenter/Admin:User.min.js` - because of the `User` presenter
 - `/www/js/action/Admin:User/list.min.js` - because of the `list` action
 - `/www/js/component/Userlist.min.js` - because of the `UserList` component

+> Loaded the files are not mandatory and can be ommitted if not needed.
+Most of the time only module files are used, sometimes component requires extra JS.

 # Model